 If you are staying at a hotel, choose an all-inclusive rate if possible.
 Many hotels offer several restaurants (the Belle Mare Plage has no fewer than seven), and going all-inclusive gives you the chance to try them all without worrying about your budget.
 It’s also worth bearing in mind that spirits and wine are expensive on the island due to high taxes.
 All-inclusive packages ensure you can relax with a mojito whenever your heart desires.

 If you are a seafood lover, go ahead and indulge.
-Fish is fresh and reasonably-priced.
+Fish is fresh and reasonably priced.
 Tuna and marlin are reliably delicious wherever you go.
 And, with great local and French chefs around every corner, you’re unlikely to be disappointed by your dinner.
 At Constance Resorts and Hotels, fine cuisine is one of the highlights of the experience.
-I was treated to a dinner with a Michelin star chef as well as a cooking class that was a highlight of my stay.
+I was treated to a dinner with a Michelin star chef and a cooking class that was a highlight of my stay.

 Take some time to explore the island.
 Although your hotel will probably offer everything you could want to enjoy your holiday in Mauritius, there is so much else to see in this gorgeous country.

 While it’s possible to travel by bus, they can be unreliable, and taxis are expensive.
-Instead rent a car with a local company.
+Instead, rent a car from a local company.
 I recommend Maki Car Rental.
-They offer fantastic service, are budget-friendly, and the free GPS that comes with the vehicle offers interesting information at tourism spots.
+They offer fantastic service, are budget-friendly, and the free GPS that comes with the vehicle offers interesting information at tourist spots.
 A rental car also allows you to explore at your own pace, stopping off at any of the picturesque places along the way.